A Poisson allocation of optimal tail: The allocation rule

-The previous lemma enables us to define an allocation rule from our fractional allocation rule, in such a way that the cell allocated to a center $\xi\in\omega$ is contained in $\supp (f^{\omega-\xi}+\xi)$.
-Namely, for each set $S$ as in Lemma~\ref{darabok}, partition $S$ into measurable pieces $S_1,\ldots, S_k$ such that $\lambda (S_i)=\int_S f^{\omega-\xi}+\xi (x)dx$.
-Do it in a way such that $S$ determines the pieces $S_i$ in some previously fixed (deterministic) way, and such that the pieces change continuously with $S$ (in terms of Hausdorff distance between sets, say).
+The previous lemma will enable us to define an allocation rule from our fractional allocation rule, in such a way that the cell allocated to a center $\xi\in\omega$ is contained in $\supp(f^{\omega,\xi})$.
+Namely, for each set $S$ as in Lemma~\ref{darabok}, we will partition $S$ into measurable pieces $S_1,\ldots, S_k$ such that $\lambda(S_i)=\int_S f^{\omega,\xi_i} (x)\,dx$.
+We will do it in a way such that $S$ and the $f^{\omega,\xi_i}$ ($i=1,\ldots,k$) determine the pieces $S_i$ in some previously fixed (deterministic) way, and such that the pieces change continuously with $S$ (in terms of Hausdorff distance between sets, say).
+The central issue is to obtain a partition and an association to the centers that is translation equivariant.
 A method to do so was suggested to us by Yuval Peres, replacing the original, less elegant proof for the following lemma:

-\begin{lemma} Let $\{f^{\omega -\xi}+\xi\, :\, \xi\in\omega\}$ be a fractional allocation rule that satisfies Lemma~\ref{darabok}.
-Then there is an allocation rule $\{\psi (\xi)\, :\, \xi\in\omega\}$ such that for every $\xi\in\omega$ we have $\supp( \psi (\xi)) \subset \supp ( f^{\omega -\xi}) $. \end{lemma}
+\begin{lemma} Let $\eta\dvtx \omega\mapsto f^{\omega}$ be a fractional allocation rule that satisfies Lemma~\ref{darabok}.
+Then there is an allocation rule $\psi\dvtx \omega\mapsto\psi_\omega$ such that for every $\xi\in\omega$ we have $\supp( \psi_\omega(\xi)) \subset\supp( f^{\omega,\xi}) $. \end{lemma}